-COMMUNICABLE DISEASE

-In case of communicable disease, please call the school office and let us know so that parents of other children in your child's room may be prepared.
-Students with a communicable disease will be excused from school until released by their doctor.
+COMMUNICABLE DISEASE: In case of communicable disease, please call the school office and let us know so that parents of other children in your child's room may be prepared.
+A note from the physician is required to excuse dates missed due to communicable disease.
 Parents will be notified of any communicable illness that your child may have been exposed to.
-(Appendix E)
+(Appendix F).